AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 >title="File export options for datasets"
 >abstract="Select **Export incremental files** to export only the data which was added to the dataset since the last export. <br> The first incremental file export includes all the data in the dataset, acting as a backfill.
 Future incremental files include only the data which was added to the dataset since the first export."

-In the **[!UICONTROL Scheduling]** step, you can set a start date and an export cadence for your dataset exports.
+In the **[!UICONTROL Scheduling]** step, you can set a start date and an end date, as well as an export cadence for your dataset exports.

 The **[!UICONTROL Export incremental files]** option is selected by default.
 This triggers an export of one or multiple files representing a full snapshot of the dataset.
 Subsequent files are incremental additions to the dataset since the previous export.
 You can also select **[!UICONTROL Export full files]**.
 In this case, select the frequency **[!UICONTROL Once]** for a one-time full export of the dataset.